-Collective worship takes place in a variety of ways, for example, in the school hall, in classrooms, in the music room, in the dance studio, our community centre and on occasions outside.
+Collective worship takes place in a variety of forms, for example, together in the school hall, in classrooms, in the music room, in the dance studio and our outdoor space.
+At Jennett's Park, we have a Reverend who supports the school, showcases an assembly weekly and offers services at the local church.
 We follow the seasons of the Church year and within these significant festivals and other special days are observed.
 These always include Harvest, Christmas, Ash Wednesday, Easter and Pentecost.
 Important days in the school calendar such as Remembrance and the Leavers' Service also feature in collective worship.
 The content for each term's collective worship will broadly reflect the Christian festivals of that term and the values of the school's Rainbow Promise.